 And then we get to the capital, where there is a meeting of the Small Council, and they finally acknowledge that Daenerys is a problem.
 Apparently, Mormont was supposed to be a spy but has defected.
 They now realize Daenerys is now a problem, even if her dragons are considered obsolete weaponry...okay, I'm really seeing the Attack on Titan parallels here.
 So Bad Dad gives Uncle Fester an order to get a certain message to where Daenerys is ruling.
 They also increase Scarface's bounty so more people would come after him.

 There's also this disgusting scene in the throne room where Oberon first assumes Uncle Fester is interested in men, then assumes that he was interested in women before being castrated.
 Uncle Fester says he was interested in neither (yay!) but says that not having desires has given him more time to pursue other matters, then looks on the throne.
 I know he meant it as just a sly remark, but did we REALLY need the whole "asexuals are so much better because they aren't thinking about sex" stereotype?
 Then again, this is the same show that thought having two scheming gay characters was progressive and killed off one of them very quickly yet let the heterosexual incest twins live.
 Given that Oberon is openly bi, I wonder if he's going to die soon.
-So okay, this series attitude is distasteful, but I can't fault the series but to much given that it does have a source material to stick to.
+So, okay, this series' attitude to marginalized sexualities is distasteful, but I can't fault the series but to much given that it does have a source material to stick to.

 So then we get Tyrion's trial, and this kangaroo court is just like the trial from Chrono Trigger.
 I mean seriously, if you played Chrono Trigger, this is almost exactly how it played out, just with different characters.
 I was wrong as I thought Uncle Fester was a judge, but it's actually Daddy Tyrell.
 And King Tom Thumb recuses himself because he's a good little boy.